Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: Introduction

-The tunability of elastic atom-atom collisions in Bose-Einstein condensates (BECs) allows one to generate a metrologically useful entanglement in these systems~\cite{Pezze+:18,Carrasco+:22}.
+The tunability of elastic atom-atom collisions in Bose-Einstein condensates (BECs) allows one to generate a metrologically useful entanglement in these systems~\cite{Pezze+:18,Fadel+:18,zhang2023}.
 In particular, the generation of spin-squeezed states was demonstrated in groundbreaking experiments with cold neutral atoms in BECs more than a decade ago~\cite{Esteve+:08,Gross+:10,Riedel+:10,Zibold+:10}.
 These experimental demonstrations were performed with interacting cold $^{87}$Rb atoms in bosonic Josephson junctions (BJJs)~\cite{Gati+Oberthaler:07}, a class of systems where bosons within a condensate can be restricted to occupy only two single-atom states (modes).
 Importantly, these proof-of-principle experiments were carried out both with internal BJJs [those in which two modes correspond to two different internal (hyperfine) atomic states and are linearly coupled] and with external ones (where bosons are trapped in two spatially separated wells of an external double-well potential).
+More recent experiments with these systems demonstrated more strongly spin-squeezed states than the pioneering ones, in addition to reducing the levels of noise from various sources~\cite{Ockeloen+:13,Muessel+:15}.

-A specific class of techniques to design control schemes are Shortcuts to Adiabaticity (STA) \cite{Chen2010STA, chen2010b,ibanez2012,torrontegui2013a, STA_RMP:19}.
+A specific class of techniques to design control schemes are Shortcuts to Adiabaticity (STA)~\cite{Chen2010STA, chen2010b,ibanez2012,torrontegui2013a} (for a review, see Ref.~\cite{STA_RMP:19}).
 These are analytical control techniques that mimic adiabatic evolution on much shorter timescales.
 Analytical control solutions are particularly desirable as they are simpler, provide greater physical insight and allow for additional stability requirements \cite{ruschhaupt2012a,lu2020}.
 STA have been applied in many different contexts, e.g. \cite{li2022,kiely2016,kiely2018,torrontegui2011}.
 In particular, STA-based proposals for the generation of spin-squeezed states in BJJs were put forward~\cite{JuliaDiaz+:12,JuliaDiaz++:12}, along with proposals for engineering other types of entangled states (such as, e.g., NOON states~\cite{Hatomura:18,Stefanatos+Paspalakis:18}), leading to results comparable to those obtained using optimal control~\cite{Lapert+Ferrini+Sugny:12,Sorelli+:19}.
 However, experimental realizations of these STA-based proposals for quantum-state engineering in BJJs have not been reported to date.